redoio/offenses_data/README.md

 If you make use of our dataset(s), please cite our work as follows:

-"Redo.io. cdcr-offenses-data (Version 1.0.0) [Dataset]. https://github.com/redoio/offenses_data"
+"Redo.io. cdcr-offenses-data (Version 1.0.0) [Dataset]. https://github.com/redoio/offenses data"

 # License